A NEW KIND OF CORTIJO: The classic design concept revisited

 The Family Living Room

 The family living room and kitchen are, in effect, extensions of each other, allowing for easy movement from one to the other.
-Family members and their guests would normally spend most of their time here, and UDesign have taken that into account in ensuring its user-friendliness.
+Family members and their guests would normally spend most of their time here, and the interior design studio at UDesign has taken that into account in ensuring its user-friendliness.
 Different activities can take place in the same general area, allowing for togetherness as a fluid concept.

 Above: Family Lounge.
 The asymmetrical ceiling design is reflected in the carpeting, and nothing (even the sofa backs are low) stands in the way of the magnificent views through the floor-to-ceiling windows.